A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Conclusion

 Bilevel and robust optimization problems have a rather similar mathematical structure.
 However, only until recently, these similarities have not been studied and the two respective communities have not been in scientific contact a lot.
 While the connection has been, to the best of our knowledge, observed by \textcite{Stein:2013} in the context of (generalized) semi-infinite optimization, the first systematic analysis of the structural similarities and differences has only recently been published by \textcite{goerigk2025}.

-Using the results from the mentioned paper, here we are the first actually exploiting the equivalence of decision-dependent robust optimization and bilevel optimization in a computational study.
+Using the results from the latter paper, we are the first exploiting the equivalence of decision-dependent robust optimization and bilevel optimization in an extensive computational study.
+The computational results demonstrate the potential of solving DDRO problems as bilevel optimization problems, particularly for mixed-integer uncertainty sets.

 First, we consider different classic robust optimization problems with decision-dependent uncertainty sets, which are given in a continuous and convex way so that classic dualization tricks of robust optimization can be applied.
-In these cases, the respective single-level reformulations of the corresponding bilevel problems are similar but larger, which leads to larger computation times but in some cases may also slightly improve the quality of the relaxations w.r.t.\ the dual bounds.
+In these cases, the respective single-level reformulations of the corresponding bilevel problems are similar but larger, which usually leads to larger computation times.
 Second, we also consider decision-dependent uncertainty sets that cannot be treated via dualization because they are represented as mixed-integer linear problems, for which no strong-duality theorem is available in general.
-To the best of our knowledge, there are no general-purpose approaches in the robust optimization literature to tackle such problems.
-However, the bilevel reformulation by \textcite{goerigk2025} together with recent advances in mixed-integer linear bilevel optimization can be used to solve these problems.
-In this paper, we present the first computational analysis for this approach.
-While this novel possibility of solving robust problems is a contribution on its own, our numerical results clearly show that only small-scale decision-dependent robust problems can be solved.
+For these cases, we compare the bilevel approach, which leads to mixed-integer linear bilevel problems, with the \textsf{Yasol} solver for quantified mixed-integer problems \parencite{yasol2017}.
+While the novel possibility of solving robust problems as bilevel ones outperforms the quantified mixed-integer solver, the numerical results also show that, even with the bilevel approach, only rather small-scale decision-dependent robust problems can be solved.
 Hence, there is quite some room for future research at the interface of robust and bilevel optimization.
 We hope that this paper paves the way for such future contributions.